-This Living Lab is one of four water+land+scape coalitions that want to experiment with the impact of source-based measures on their sub-basins.
-The other areas are the Getestreek, the upper course of the Yser and the area between Kortrijk and Roeselare.
-The experience acquired during this Living Lab will be applied to these other basins and Flemish policy.
-Moreover, the Herk & Mombeek Living Lab has been selected as a Water-Oriented Living Lab by Water Europe, which could provide international learning opportunities.
+Living Lab Herk & Mombeek is one of four Water+Land+Scape coalitions experimenting with the impact of source-based measures on sub-basins, for which the Flemish Government is providing an initial investment budget of one million euros.
+The other three areas are the Getestreek, the upper course of the Yser and the area between Kortrijk and Roeselare.
+The experience acquired during the Living Lab Herk & Mombeek will be applied to the other basins and to Flemish policy.
+Living Lab Herk & Mombeek's selection as a Water-Oriented Living Lab by Water Europe provides international learning opportunities.

 Period: 2023-2025